An overview of all configuration options in the Nette Framework.

 http: # Content Security Policy Report-Only cspReportOnly: default-src: self report-uri: 'https://my-report-uri-endpoint' # Feature Policy featurePolicy: unsized-media: none geolocation: - self - https://example.com

-You can change the default values of some parameters of the Nette\Http\Response::setCookie() and session methods.
+You can change the default value of the

-Secure flag and will therefore only be available via HTTPS.
+Secure and will therefore be available only via HTTPS.

 If the site is running behind an HTTP proxy, enter its IP address in order to correctly detect the IP address of the client Nette\Http\Response::getRemoteAddress() and encrypted connection isSecured().